Kristina01111000/Drws_site/README.md

 - meeting at noon tomorrow
 - needed lots of updates for the site
 - the added spacing fixed the speed of the load on the cell view

+Try to get into facebook account for gh group
+Why do people who sign up not go to constant contact email list?
+Skeinific is definitely a person, make sure she is confirmed